vdiflorio/nextgenpb_tutorial/install.md

 make clean all
 ```
 This process generates an executable named `ngpb` in the `src` directory.
+➡️ Once compiled, see [Running NextGenPB](run.md) for examples on how to run ngpb on your system or within a container.

 ### ✅ Step 4: Add to PATH (Optional)
 To run ngpb from anywhere, add it to your terminal path.
 For example, in .zshrc: